vechain/thor/tools/eth-tx-verify/README.md

 ### `receipt MISS` persistent for all rows
 `--on-demand` must be passed to solo — otherwise blocks only produce on a timer and the receipt-on-next-tick pattern starves.
 Confirm Terminal 1 shows the `--on-demand` flag on the command line.

-### `nonce_too_low` every 0x02 RPC submit
+### `nonce_too_low` / `nonce_too_high` repeating for one signer
-The tool fetches the initial nonce once at startup.
-If solo was restarted under txblast, the cached nonce is stale. txblast auto-recovers after 3 consecutive streaks — or just restart txblast.
+Every pool account has its own EthNonce; on a 0x02 submit error the next finalized batch resyncs *that* account from on-chain state and other accounts keep their local counters.
+If the same account keeps failing, solo was likely restarted under txblast (its state nonce reset to 0).
+Restart txblast — startup re-queries every account.

 ### No `eth-rpc` lines in the log file
 Two causes: